xsro/uclash/README.md

 # clash-nodejs-utility

-**uclash** is a CLI tool for managing clash profile.
-It is writen in javascript use [esm](https://nodejs.org/api/esm.html) and runs in nodejs runtime. uclash is originnally built for using in Termux to share proxy with hotpot.
+**uclash** is a CLI tool for managing clash profile. uclash is writen in javascript using [esm](https://nodejs.org/api/esm.html) and runs in nodejs runtime. uclash is originnally built for using in Termux to share proxy with hotpot.

 Now, it's opinioned and buggy